imagineLife/big-site/content/mongo/performance/distributedSystems/repl-sets-with-diff-indexes.md

 db.restaurants.createIndex({"name": 1})
 ```

+## Process and Setup Summary

+- connect to secondary node
+- shut it down
+- reconnect in a non-repl-set connection
+- add new indexes
+- shutdown server
+- relaunch the server
+  - connected to the replSet
+-

 ### connect to secondary node

 While connected to the primary node, the same shell session can connect to a secondary node.